Pair anisotropy in disordered magnetic systems: Results and Discussion

-We use the mono relaxed super cell and introduce an second Mn at nearest neighbor cation position along crystallographic latices vector $\pmb{a}$ to produce a isolated Mn-Mn pair, as shown in fig.~\ref{fig:all_pair}b.
-In order to avoid Mn-Mn chain, which may appear due to periodic boundary conditions, a 3x2x2 super cell is used.
-To model singles and pairs of Mn ions in the same Ga$_{1-x}$Mn$_x$N layer keep the lattice parameters of mono supercell and relax only the ionic position.
-The relaxation lowers the total energy by $\Delta E =$-0.08796884~eV.
+Next, we investigate systems containing two Mn ions, both in the in-plane and out-of-plane configurations.
+First, we introduce a second Mn atom at the NN cation site along the crystallographic $\mathbf{a}$ lattice vector to create an isolated in-plane Mn--Mn pair, as illustrated in Fig.~\ref{fig:allsupercell}~\textbf{d}.
+To avoid the formation of Mn chains due to periodic boundary conditions, we use a $3 \times 2 \times 2$ supercell.
+To simulate both single and paired Mn ions within the same Ga$_{1-x}$Mn$_x$N layer, we preserve the lattice parameters from the mono-doped supercell and relax only the internal atomic positions.
+This partial relaxation results in a total energy reduction of $\Delta E = -88.0$~meV.